Austin Riley Player Props: Braves vs. Brewers

 Austin Riley At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 39th, his on-base percentage ranks 63rd, and he is 29th in the league in slugging.
+- Among qualified batters, he ranks 38th in batting average, while his on-base percentage ranks 62nd and he is 23rd in slugging.

-- Riley will look to extend his four-game hitting streak.
-He's batting .400 with five homers over the course of his last outings.
+- Riley enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .476 with six homers.

-- Riley has driven home a run in 37 games this season (38.5%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on four occasions..
+- In 39.2% of his games this season, Riley has picked up at least one RBI.
+In 16 of those games (16.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

-- In 50 of 96 games this season, he has scored, and 15 of those games included multiple runs.
+- In 51 of 97 games this year, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.